evmos/academy/README.md

 `git clone https://github.com/evmos/academy.git`

-#### Step 2: Create a new branch locally:

-`git checkout -b <my-updates>`

 #### Step 3: Install project dependencies

-Please note that the project uses `package-lock.json` lock file.
-Therefore you are expected to install package dependencies only using `npm install`.
+Please note that the project uses `package-lock.json` lock file, therefore you are expected to install package dependencies only using `npm install`.

 `npm install`

-#### Step 4: Make your updates in the new branch
+#### Step 4: Make your updates

 You can contribute new content or fix typos/grammatical errors or update existing content.
 All of this must be done on your local device.